dfithian/dfithian.github.io/_posts/2021-03-15-reddit-haskell-stats.markdown

 ## The most opportune time to submit

-Based on the above, it seems like the most opportune time to post would be weekdays around 7 UTC, given the low volume at that time.
+Based on the above, it seems like the most opportune time to post would be weekdays around 7 UTC.
+Those posts get the highest scores while having not much competition given the low volume.

-_Past returns do not indicate future performance._